jmorenovenegas/NAC-BL/README.md

 - Extract genes from a linkcomm enriched function
 - Annotate which genes were present in the panel, and if it has been activated o inibited

+Instructions to perform the analysis:

+1. Install python required libraries (see below)
+2. Set path to python source with required libraries inside chemoRes_NAC-BL.R.
+3. Run chemoRes_NAC-BL.R by console or in RStudio (recommended).
+4. Run link_communities.R.
+You must pass .gml files obtained in the previous analysis as arguments.
+5. Run select_biolprocess.R

 Used R functions available in RCode directory.

 Interactomes used in DIAMOnD available in Interactomes directory.